killuaDev/irishGuide/L-SoundChanges.md

 + *le **h**aol*:: with lime ([listen](http://fuaimeanna.ie/sounds/le_haol_i1_s1.mp3){:target="_blank"})

 ## *t(s)*
 *t* can be added to words starting with *s* in some places.
 This is a special type of lenition, which can happen after the word *an*.
+In this case, only the t is pronounced and the s is silent.

 An example of a trigger of *t* is *an* before a feminine noun in the nominative starting with an *s*. **(Don't worry if you don't know what this means as it will be explained later)**
 + *sraith*:: series ([listen](https://www.teanglann.ie/CanC/sraith.mp3){:target="_blank"})